 Pearson Legacy Gallery, Deer Isle, ME (2014)

 National Small Print Show, Creede, CO (2015 & 2016 - Selected for traveling exhibition)

 Americas 2015 All Media Exhibition, Minot, ND (2015 - Merit Award; Purchase Award)

 Blue Hill Public Library, 2015

 Christchurch Cathedral, Cincinnati, OH, "The Art of Wonder", 2016

 Concord Art Association, Concord, MA, 2016.

-My work is in the permanent collection of the Northwest Art Center, Minot, ND, and in private collections across the USA and in the UK.
+My work is in the permanent collections of the Northwest Art Center, Minot, ND, USA, the Kyoto International Woodprint Association in Japan, and the Maine-Aomori Print Exchange.
+It's also in private collections across the USA, the UK, and Peru.